 Mission: To experience the Solar Eclipse under the path of totality

-We rested briefly at a Radisson hotel by the airport, before making an overnight trek (via a rental car) to Rexburg, Idaho ,where we would have the perfect viewing point, directly under the path of totality!
+After resting briefly at a Radisson hotel by the airport in Salt Lake City, Utah, we made an overnight trek, via a rental car, to the beautiful Rexburg, Idaho, where we had the perfect viewing point, directly under the path of totality!

-In order to avoid the crazy traffic that was being (accurately) predicted for the day of the eclipse, we started the three hour drive from Salt Lake City to Rexburg, at about one in the morning.
+In order to avoid the crazy traffic that was being (accurately) predicted for the day of the eclipse, we started the three hour drive from Salt Lake City to Rexburg, at about 1 AM.

-When we got to Rexburg, which is mostly back roads with long stretches of farmland, we joined a large caravan of folks who were camped out in the fields and along the sides of the road.
-We slept in the car, parked on the side of a long back road, until about sunrise when a man on a quad tapped on our window.
+After driving for hours down long back roads with vast stretches of farmland, we joined a large caravan of folks who were camped out in the fields and along the sides of the road.
+We slept in the car, until about sunrise when a man on a quad tapped on our window.